Next Post

 How Often Should I Sprint?

 To get faster I recommend that you sprint 2 or 3 days per week with 48-72 hours of recovery between speed sessions.
-You can still lift within that period, just no sprinting.
+You can still lift within that recovery period.
+Just no sprinting.

 1) Performing heavy squats and especially heavy deadlifts (over 90 percent of your max)